eclipse-hono/hono/site/documentation/content/api/credentials/index.md

   - src: mqtt_adapter_device_authentication.svg
 ---

 The *Credentials API* is used by *Protocol Adapters* to retrieve credentials used to authenticate *Devices* connecting to the adapter.
-In particular, the API supports the look up *shared secrets* which are often used by IoT devices by means of *username/password* based authentication schemes.
+In particular, the API supports to look up *shared secrets* which are often used by IoT devices by means of *username/password* based authentication schemes.
 <!--more-->

 Credentials are of a certain *type* which indicates which authentication mechanism the credentials can be used with.
 Each set of credentials also contains an *authentication identity* which is the identity claimed by the device during authentication.
 This authentication identity is usually different from the *device-id* the device has been registered under.
 A device may have multiple sets of credentials, using arbitrary *authentication identities*.